 The Texas Higher Education Coordinating Board (THECB) recently announced an Open Educational Resources Grant Program to encourage faculty at institutions of higher education to adopt, modify, redesign, or develop courses that use only OER.
 Courses eligible for consideration include only lower-division courses offered within the Texas General Education Core Curriculum (see the Core Curriculum Web Center for a list of eligible courses).
 THECB anticipates awarding approximately 20 grants of up to $10,000 each.
 Additional details and application forms are available online.

 In Spring 2018, the U.S. Congress signed into law an appropriations bill that included $5 million to support an open textbook grant program.
-The $5 million will be awarded as competitive grants to institutions of higher education through the U.S. Department of Education.
-Learn more about the bill on SPARC’s blog.
+The Department of Education, which administers the program, is accepting applications for the funding from institutions of higher education until August 29, 2018.
+Up to 3 grants are expected to be awarded in the following priority areas:

 Video Introduction to Open Education